Florida Reef: Shipwrecks and lighthouses

 Soon after the United States acquired Florida from Spain in 1821, it began building lighthouses along the Florida coast.
 The first lighthouses marking the Florida Reef were the Cape Florida Light, at the northern end of the Reef, the Dry Tortugas Light (on Bush Key), marking the western end of the Reef, and the Key West Light, all first lit in 1825.
 A light ship was placed at Carysfort Reef in 1825, as well.
 Garden Key Light, also in the Dry Tortugas, was added in 1826, and Sand Key Light (six nautical miles from Key West), was added in 1827.
 Large stretches of the Florida Reef remained unprotected by lighthouses, however.
 Keeping lights in operation along the Florida Reef proved difficult.
 The Carysfort Reef light ship was often blown out of position, and one time even onto a reef.
 The first light ship had to be replaced after just five years due to dry rot.
 The Cape Florida lighthouse was burned by Seminoles in 1836, and was not repaired and re-lit until 1847.
 The Key West and Sand Key lighthouses were destroyed by a hurricane in 1846.
 Starting at Carysfort Reef in 1852, skeletal tower lighthouses were built on submerged reefs to place lights as close to the outer edge of the Florida Reef as possible.
 With the completion of the American Shoal Light in 1880 there were finally navigation lights visible along the full length of the Florida Reef.

 In order to provide better charts for ships sailing along the Florida Reef, the Florida Keys, including the reef, and the waters to the west of the Keys, including Biscayne Bay and Florida Bay, were surveyed in the 1850s.
 The United States Army Corps of Topographical Engineers established a base camp on Key Biscayne in 1849.
-The triangulation survey was conducted by the U.S. Coast Survey with men detailed from the U.S. Army and U.S. Navy.
+The triangulation survey was conducted by the United States Coast Survey with men detailed from the United States Army and United States Navy.
 In 1855 Alexander Dallas Bache, Superintendent of the U.S. Coast Survey, assumed personal direction of the survey.
-In 1851 Louis Agassiz was sent by the U.S. Coast Survey to study the Florida Reef.
+In 1851 the U.S. Coast Survey sent Louis Agassiz to study the Florida Reef.
 His report on the reefs was published in 1880.